jmarkow/gardnerlab-experiments/docs/experiments.rst

 .. figure:: figures/intan1_highlighted.png

-4. Above is a screenshot of a typical session using the Intan software (this is simulated data, if your SNR is this good helllloooo fancy paper).
+4. Above is a screenshot of an Intan RHD recording session using the Intan Demo software.
 Some key settings are:
 	#.
 Sampling rate: you should use at least 25 kHz here, especially if you are recording audio
 	#.
 Adjust the upper bandwidth to half your sampling rate minus some headroom (e.g. 10 kHz when sampling at 25 kHz should be fine).
 	#.
 Make sure the lower bandwidth is set to .10 Hz, you can always high-pass your data offline.